-Forks of the Kern Trailhead: 36.13857, -118.45174 The put-in is down a 2 mile trail starting at the Forks of the Kern trail head at the end of state road 20S67 and ending at “the island” where the Little Kern and North Fork converge.
+Forks of the Kern Trailhead: 36.13857, -118.45174 The put-in is down a 2 mile trail starting at the Forks of the Kern trailhead at the end of state road 20S67 and ending at “the island” where the Little Kern and North Fork converge.
 Click here for a detailed description.

-Mile 0.0 – Little Kern Confluence Put-in: 36.13349, -118.43729 Wade across the Little Kern River to “the Island.”
+Mile 0.0 – The Island Put-in: 36.13349, -118.43729 Wade across the Little Kern River to “The Island.”
 There are shaded eddies on the North Fork of the Kern River side of the island to rig boats and launch.
 Click here for a detailed description.

 Mile 0.37 – Tune-Up Eddy: 36.12829, -118.43807 River Right.
 After launching from the Forks Island, just downstream is Tune-Up Eddy.
 Use this eddy to make any last minute adjustments to your oars, frame or paddling crew.